jwithington/jwithyleventy/posts/progress-pics.md

 I take a screenshot of the blog when I'm done for the day, and then I post it here.

-I plan to add the new one at the tiop each time.
+I plan to add the new one at the top each time.

 I like to think of it as a personal timeline for what I'm up to!